 The district committee is comprised of local group’s General Service Representatives (GSRs) and district service positions.
 The district committee meets once a month to conduct business at the district level.
-Below are details on what district service positions are available and what are the responsibilities.
+Below are details on what district service positions are available for the 2022-2024 rotation and what are the responsibilities.

 The D.C.M. carries the collective group conscience of the A.A. groups in the district to the area committee.
 Among the two-way communication responsibilities of the D.C.M. are: Holding regular meetings of all G.S.R.s in the district.
 Assisting the delegate in obtaining group information in time to meet the deadline for appropriate A.A. directories.
 Keeping G.S.R.s informed about Conference activities.
 Acquainting G.S.R.s with The A.A.
 Service Manual, Box 4-5-9, and other A.A. literature.
 Making a regular practice of talking to groups (new and old) on the responsibilities of general service work.